 - Complicated process: If the process of filing a near miss report is complicated, too time consuming or confusing workers will hesitate to submit a report.

-Want to improve EHS processes with best practices and standards?
+Want to improve near miss reporting?
 Click Here to see the Wise Businessware EHS Software Suite.

 - Peer pressure: Coworkers can see the reporting of a near miss in a few ways.
 They can see it as the action of a hero or a zero.
 If the one reporting the near miss is seen by his coworkers as trying to get on management's good side and comments are made to the such, he may be less likely to report near misses, especially if the near miss happens to one of his commenting coworkers.